 And we like to watch the tree grow.
 The tree you see on the home page is the tree that sits in my front yard back in Texas.
 It doesn’t look like that now because, as the two arborists said (one from A&M and one from UT), “all living things eventually die.”
 But the tree is symbolic for me as it is for most Cajuns.
 So the picture here is of more trees on the property back home.

 The academic job market is a rather strange experience.
 Most faculty move to where the job is, and that is definitely the case with me.
-When I spoke to a group of new faculty two years ago, I asked them to raise their hand if they had chosen Cincinnati.
+When I spoke to a group of new faculty a few years ago, I asked them to raise their hand if they had chosen Cincinnati.
 There was laughter through the room.
 I would have never thought I would stay in Cincinnati for as long as I did, but did I say that the academic job market is strange?
 Well, I didn’t want to move just for any old job.
 But when the job was posted at USF, I decided that it was time for new challenges and most importantly, a return to the climate that reminds me of home.

 I am slightly sports obsessed, which means in my spare time I am often watching sports on TV or on the Internet.